 When filling out the application:

 - Be accurate.
-Rounding up your revenue or understating your debts will surface during underwriting and can kill an otherwise approvable deal.
+Rounding up your revenue or understating your debts will surface during underwriting.
+That can kill an otherwise approvable deal.

 - State the purpose clearly.
 "Working capital" is fine, but "$50K to cover payroll during Q4 seasonal dip" gives the lender confidence you have a plan.

 - Disclose existing debts.
-Lenders will find them anyway through credit checks and bank statement analysis.
+They will find them anyway through credit checks and bank statement analysis.
 Proactive disclosure builds trust.

 Step 6: Review Your Offers

-If you are approved (or matched to multiple options), compare offers carefully.
+If you get approved or matched to multiple options, compare offers carefully.
 Look beyond the interest rate:

 - Total cost of capital: Factor in origination fees, closing costs, and any ongoing fees

 - Repayment structure: Monthly?
 Weekly?
 Daily?
-More frequent payments affect cash flow even if the rate looks similar.
+More frequent payments hit cash flow differently even if the rate looks similar.

 - Personal guarantee: Understand what you are signing.
-A personal guarantee means your personal assets are at risk if the business cannot repay.
+A personal guarantee means your personal assets are on the line if the business cannot repay.

-- Funding timeline: If you need capital by a specific date, confirm the lender can meet it.
+- Funding timeline: If you need capital by a specific date, confirm the lender can hit it.

 Step 7: Close and Fund

-Once you accept an offer, the closing process varies by product:
+Once you accept an offer, closing timelines vary by product:

 - Revenue-based financing: Often funds within 24-48 hours of acceptance

-- Lines of credit: Typically fund within 3-5 business days
+- Lines of credit: Typically 3-5 business days

 - Term loans: 1-2 weeks for closing and funding